Vodafone prepaid plans offer a focus on flexibility with long-term expiries and international inclusions.

 Mobile network brand Vodafone provides prepaid SIM-only services on its own 4G and 3G networks across Australia.
 It also sells a limited and frequently changing range of prepaid handsets on outright terms; these are nearly always quite low-end budget-centric models.

-Vodafone prepaid offerings include its Combo plans, which come with a variety of higher-end inclusions, Pay As You Go Plus plans, which work on set call, text and data values over a long period of time and its MyMix plans.
+Vodafone prepaid offerings include its Combo Plus plans, which come with a variety of higher-end inclusions, as well as its 365 Plus long-expiry plans.

 How much does Vodafone Mobile cost?

-Starter packs for Vodafone’s Pay As You Go Plus plans are offered for between $30 to $50, while recharges cost $10 to $50.
-Expiry for all recharges and starter packs is 365 days.
+Starter packs for Vodafone’s 365 Plus long-expiry plans are also offered for between $30 to $50.
+As the name suggests, expiry for all recharges and starter packs is 365 days.
 Calls are charged at 20c per minute.
 That’s the same price you’ll pay for a text, while data will cost you 2c per MB.

 What extras does Vodafone Mobile offer?